metamn/mr-ui/src/basics/Colors/ColorSpaces.md

 --white: rgba(255, 255, 255, 1);
 ```

-HSL is a color model based on RGB, used by artists to have a more intuitive framework to think in colors.
+HSL is a color model based on RGB.
+It is an enhancement of RGB to provide a more intuitive framework to think in colors, to mimic an age old best practice of how painters create and use colors.

 In HSL a color has again three main properties as hue, saturation and luminosity.
+Colors in HSL are created by choosing a basic color (hue) and adding grey (saturation) and white or black (luminosity) to it.

 There is a fourth, optional property: alpha transparency, or opacity, defining how transparent a color is.